sigdba/sig-shared-sceptre/templates/MultihostElb/readme.md

 - `protocol` (string) - **required**

 - `rules` (List of [RuleModel](#RuleModel)) - Listener rules to direct requests beyond the default action.

+- `ssl_policy` (string) - The name of the SSL Policy for the listener.
+The default is the current predefined security policy.
+  - See [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies) for a list of valid values.